-The Memorial Hermann/HBU Wellness Center provides excellent facilities, personnel and opportunities that promote the total wellness of persons, strengthening physical, social, psychological and spiritual health among individuals of every age.
+The Memorial Hermann/HBU Wellness Center provides excellent facilities, personnel, and opportunities that promote total wellness strengthening physical, social, psychological and spiritual health in individuals of every age.
 Membership to the Wellness Center is available to all undergraduate students enrolled on a full-time basis.
-Students enrolled for part-time coursework, graduate students and Intensive English students have the opportunity to purchase memberships.
-Hours posted for student use of the Wellness Center are:
+Students enrolled for part-time coursework, graduate students, and Intensive English students have the opportunity to purchase memberships.
+Students may use the Wellness Center during the following times:

-Days of Operation Hours of Operation

-Monday - Thursday 9:00 a.m 11:00 a.m.
+Days of Operation Hours of Operation Monday - Thursday 9:00 a.m 11:00 a.m.
 1:00 p.m 4:00 p.m.

-8:00 a.m 10:00 p.m.
+8:00 p.m 10:00 p.m.
 Friday 9:00 a.m 11:00 a.m.
 1:00 p.m 10:00 p.m.
 Saturday & Sunday 1:00 p.m 5:00 p.m.